joachimwolff/sparse-neighbors-search/README.md

 Uninstall
 ---------
-To delete neighborsMinHash run the following command:
+To delete bioinf-learn run the following command:

-	pip uninstall neighborsMinHash
+	pip uninstall bioinf-learn

 If you have run the uninstall command and want to make sure everything is gone, look at your python installation directory.
 If you have used the --user flag the path in Ubuntu 14.04 is: